Using Vehicles for University Business

 Renting or Leasing 12- and 15 Passenger Vans

-Departments renting or leasing vehicles to transport 12 or more persons are prohibited from the use of 12-and 15-passenger vans.
-Read the October 2010 announcement on the phase out of these vehicles from the University Fleet.
+The use of 12-and 15-passenger vans is prohibited.
 For the health and welfare of University community members, Fleet Services recommends renting/leasing the appropriate number of 7-passenger vans or contracting with a professional transit service.

 Use of Personal Vehicle for University Business

 Departments may authorize drivers to use a personal or other private vehicle for official University business.
-Employees who are authorized drivers will be reimbursed by the University for University business related expenses provided the following conditions are met:
+Employees who are authorized drivers will be reimbursed in accordance with University policy: Traveling on University Business, for University business-related expenses provided the following conditions are met:

 - The driver must be prepared to provide proof of personal automobile insurance.